The following indexes and databases can be used to find articles in law and law-related journals:

 Discover Library Resources (https://psudickinsonlaw.libguides.com/researchresources):

 See Books for a sample list of books within the Law Library's collection.
 To find additional books within the Law Library and University Libraries' collections, click on the subject headings below.
-Note: This is just a sample of the many subject headings that are available that are related to racism, discrimination, and civil rights.
+Note: This is just a sample of the many subject headings that are available that are related to suffrage, voting rights, and women's rights.